They say…

 At 1320hrs, our wort finally comes to the boil and, wearing some sturdy gauntlets to protect me from the rising steam, I throw the contents of the first bucket of hops into the copper.
 The next bucket follows 50 minutes later, for a final 10 minutes on the boil.

-Adding hops brings multiple benefits – antibacterial compounds and antioxidants that make beer more resistant to spoilage, as well as the characteristic aromas and bitter flavours that work so miraculously well to bring the grainy, malty character of the base wort into balance.
+Adding hops brings multiple benefits – antibacterial compounds and antioxidants that make beer more resistant to spoilage, as well as the characteristic aromas and flavours that work so miraculously well to bring the grainy, malty character of the base wort into balance.

 Your author and co-brewer with a bucket recently empty for late hopping in the last 10 minutes of the boil.